Why Racists Hate Christianity

-Over this year’s Fourth of July weekend, a young man named Benjamin Smith went on a murderous rampage.
+On the Fourth of July weekend in 1999, a young man named Benjamin Nathaniel Smith went on a murderous rampage.
 He wounded nine people and killed two, before turning the gun upon himself.
 He was a hate-filled, unhappy person.

 Prior to his death, Smith was interviewed for a documentary by a student filmmaker.
 In that interview, he revealed a bitter hatred for non-white people.
 ABC News aired portions of the interview on its “Good Morning America” show.